johanatandromeda/loopia-dns-updater/README.md

 I'm using the tool myself and I have tested it, but please, make a backup of your domain before running this utility.
-Also run a dry run first to check that is behaves as expected.
+Also run a dry run first to check that it behaves as expected.

 ## Design decisions